brotkrueml/byt_coordconverter/README.md

 Version 1.0 is available for TYPO3 7 LTS, version 2.0 works only for TYPO3 8 LTS und TYPO3 9 LTS.
 The following breaking changes were made:

-- The declaration of the `cc` namespace in the Fluid template to use the view helper not needed anymore as it is bound to the extension.
+- The declaration of the `cc` namespace in the Fluid template to use the view helper is not needed anymore as it is bound to the extension.
-- The namespace of the PHP classes changed to `Byterror\BytCoordconverter\`.
+- The namespace of the PHP classes changed to `Brotkrueml\BytCoordconverter\`.
 This shouldn't harm you as the fluid namespace is not needed anymore.